 - 9.1.3 Subsequent-Day Weigh-Ins.
 Dual meets and multiday dual meets shall be conducted with no weight allowance permitted, nor can an allowance be mutually agreed upon. - 9.1.4 Tournaments.
 All tournament directors shall follow NCAA weigh-in guidelines and playing rules.
-In addition, currently enrolled student-athletes listed on an institution's squad list must adhere to NCAA rules relating to weighing in.
+In addition, currently enrolled student-athletes listed on an institution's squad list shall adhere to NCAA rules relating to weighing in.

-Wrestlers reporting to weigh-ins for team-advancement tournaments or individual-advancement tournaments shall appear properly groomed, wearing no less than a suitable undergarment and ready to step onto their assigned scale.
+Wrestlers reporting to medical exams/weigh-ins for team-advancement tournaments or individual-advancement tournaments shall appear properly groomed, wearing no less than a suitable undergarment and ready to step onto their assigned scale.
 (See Rule 9.1.1.)
 For example, cleanshaven and with hair not longer than allowed by rule.

 For individual or team-advancement tournaments, weigh-ins will be held two hours or less before the first matches begin on the first day and one hour or less before the first matches begin on subsequent days.
-These weigh-ins may be conducted by team or by weight classes.

-The actual weights from the first and second day weigh-ins shall be recorded on the NCAA Official Weigh-In Form and recorded in the OPC system.
+The actual weights from the first and second day weigh-ins shall be recorded on the NCAA Official Weigh-In Form and recorded in the NWCA OPC system.